 There are no limitations concerning the frequency of such visits.
 UNHCR Poland notes that they are not limited in accessing detention centres.
 The journalists and politicians have access to detention centres under general rules, they have to ask for the consent of the SG unit managing the detention centre.
 On the other hand, the access to detention centre in Wędrzyn was more restricted than to other centres.

-In practice, NGOs who want to meet with more than one or with unspecified asylum seekers, monitor conditions in a detention centre etc. must ask the SG Commander in Chief in writing for permission to visit a detention centre.
-Since 2017 permission is authorised by the Border Guard Headquarters.
+In practice, NGOs which want to meet with more than one or with unspecified asylum seekers, monitor conditions in a detention centre etc. must ask the SG Commander in Chief in writing for permission to visit a detention centre.
+Since 2017 permission is authorized by the Border Guard Headquarters.
 Nevertheless, visits are generally not limited to visiting hours.
-NGOs generally do not face problems in accessing the centres.
-In 2020 NGOs were also permitted to contact detainees remotely by videoconferencing due to coronavirus situation.
+On the other hand, in 2021 and 2022 (as of April) NGOs, which provided psychological assistance started to face problems in accessing the detention centres, i.e., in Wędrzyn, Lesznowola or Kętrzyn.